online doctor logo

 A test procedure for the presence of Helicobacter pylori infection

 A bacterium called Helicobacter pylori can lead to gastritis and peptic ulcers.
-Testing for H. pylori infection may involve blood, stool, or breath examinations to look for the bacterium.
+Therefore, testing for H. pylori infection may involve blood, stool, or breath examinations to look for the bacterium.

 Capsule endoscopy

-A pill-sized camera that collects photographs through the digestive tract is swallowed during a capsule endoscopy.
-It offers fine-grained images of the small intestine that could be used to locate the cause of bleeding or other anomalies.
+During capsule endoscopy, the patient swallows a pill-sized camera that collects photographs through the digestive tract.
+It also offers fine-grain images of the small intestine that locate the cause of bleeding or other anomalies.

 Double balloon enteroscopy

-This specialized endoscopic procedure uses a long, flexible tube with an attached balloon to visualize and examine the parts of the small intestine that are not easily reached with conventional endoscopy or colonoscopy.
-It can help identify sources of bleeding or other abnormalities in the small intestine.
+This specialized endoscopic procedure uses a long, flexible tube with a balloon to see and examine the parts of the small intestine that are not visible with conventional endoscopy or colonoscopy.
+It can also help identify sources of bleeding or other abnormalities in the small intestine.

-Black stool may be present for various reasons, and it must be considered that the treatment for black stool in each case varies from person to person.
-In addition, one must consider different diseases, state of health, age, and other related factors to treat black stools.
+Black stool may be present for various reasons, and the treatment for black stool in each case varies from person to person.
+In addition, one must consider different diseases, state of health, age, and other related factors to treating black diarrhea.

 At the same time, many other factors change the course of treatment, as some people might take longer to recover from the condition.

 Black feces with mucus may be a sign of a bacterial infection, and its possible treatment is using antibiotics with a doctor’s prescription.
-Strep skin infection often causes red specs in black stool and should be treated through anti-inflammatory or anti-bacterial drugs.
+Moreover, strep skin infection often causes red specs in black stool and needs treatment with anti-inflammatory or anti-bacterial drugs.

-If the child is consuming Pepto-Bismol, no necessary action is required in Pepto-Bismol black stool.
+If the child consumes Pepto-Bismol, no necessary action is required in Pepto-Bismol black stool.

-Black stool in pregnancy is not uncommon.
-However, most women recently undergoing Caesarean section or normal birth are prescribed iron and folate supplements.
-Thus, to avoid black specs in stool, you should try replacing iron supplements with more intake of iron-rich foods.
-This notable change in the dietary style can significantly reduce the black liquid stool in these cases.
+Black stool in pregnancy is common.
+Your doctor may prescribe iron and folate supplements to women undergoing cesarean section or normal birth.
+To avoid black specs in stool, you should try replacing iron supplements with more intake of iron-rich foods.
+This notable change in the dietary style can significantly reduce the black liquid diarrhea in these cases.

-Try avoiding unnecessary OTC medicines, as they may change your stool colour.
-Moreover, if you face black stool alongside constipation, the best method may be to start eating more fibre-rich foods.
-A fibre-rich diet can help improve your GI tract and reduce the risk of hemorrhoids or any other complication that may occur due to this.
+Try avoiding unnecessary OTC medicines, as they may change your stool color.
+Moreover, eating more fiber-rich foods may be the best method if you face black or dark brown stool alongside constipation.
+A fiber-rich diet can help improve your GI tract and reduce the risk of hemorrhoids or any other complication that may occur due to this.

 However, if you face melena, foul odor, black stool, heavy bleeding with black stool, or black leather stool, the best choice would be to contact your doctor immediately as it may be a sign of internal bleeding.

-In case the condition worsens, you may have to choose different treatment methods, including angiographic embolization, in which coils are placed into the attached catheter to your body to reduce blood flow.
+If the condition worsens, you may choose different treatment methods, including angiographic embolization, in which coils are placed into the attached catheter to your body to reduce blood flow.

-1. Try increasing your water intake, as hydration can improve dark coloured diarrhea and black stool in constipation with blood.
+1. Try increasing your water intake, as hydration can improve dark-colored diarrhea and black stool in constipation with blood.

 2. Avoid smoking cigarettes, alcohol, vaping, and other toxic substances, as black stool after drinking is common.

-3. Stay away from increased amounts of artificial food colouring as it may increase the chances of black spots in stool.
+3. Avoid increased amounts of artificial food coloring as it may increase the chances of black spots in stool.

 4. Eat less spicy food and incorporate healthy food choices with fruits and vegetables that reduce acid reflux.

-5. Some herbs can help treat loose black stools, including allspice, arugula, basil, and bay leaf.
+5. Some herbs can help treat loose black diarrhea, including allspice, arugula, basil, and bay leaf.

-6. Vegetables and fruits that should be considered include carrots, avocado, almond milk, cooked apple, apple cider vinegar, barley, acorn, acai, and alfalfa sprouts.
+6. Vegetables and fruits that can help include carrots, avocado, almond milk, cooked apple, apple cider vinegar, barley, acorn, acai, and alfalfa sprouts.

-7. Almond date shakes with cinnamon is one of the most used ayurvedic treatment for black stools.
-This is followed by chickpea and coconut pesto, a banana with cinnamon, and an almond milk smoothie.
+7. Almond date shakes with cinnamon are one of the most used ayurvedic black stool treatments—chickpea and coconut pesto, banana with cinnamon, and an almond milk smoothie.

-8. As pungent foods cause tarry black stools, it is best to avoid acai, anise, buckwheat, cardamom, and celery seeds.
+8. As spicy foods cause tarry black stools, avoiding acai, anise, buckwheat, cardamom, and celery seeds is best.

 When to consult a doctor if you notice a black stool?